 Only a small section of stonework in the chancel dates to the original Saxon building.
-Most of the church is 13th century with later 14th and 15th century alterations.
+Most of the church dates to the 13th century with later 14th and 15th-century alterations.
 The north arcades are 12th and 14th century, and the south arcade is 13th century.
 The building was restored in 1867-70 by William Butterfield when a new east window was inserted.

 Visiting St Mary's